UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/04_practical.md

 In this case, the code block indicated by the `#pragma omp parallel` statement will be run (by default) over as many threads as are available (typically one per available core).

-Let's compile this code now:
+Let's compile this code now.
+On ARCHER2, this looks like the following:

 ```bash
 cc helloWorldThreaded.c -fopenmp -o hello-THRD
 ```

+Again, on a local machine, depending on your compiler setup, you may need to use `gcc` instead of `cc`.

 Here, we inform the C compiler that this is an OpenMP program using the `-fopenmp` flag.
 Without it, the `#pragma` statements won't be interpreted and our program will just run within a single thread.